wurikiji/site-webdev/src/tools/webdev.md

 Also see the following pages:

 * [build_runner:][build_runner]
-  Introduces build_runner and points to more information.
+  Introduces build_runner and its built-in commands, and points to more information.
 * [build_web_compilers:][build_web_compilers]
   Has information on configuring builds, with an example of using `dart2js_args` to specify